Near-death experience

-A near-death experience (NDE) is a profound personal experience associated with death or impending death which researchers describe as having similar characteristics.
-When positive, such experiences may encompass a variety of sensations including detachment from the body, feelings of levitation, total serenity, security, warmth, the experience of absolute dissolution, and the presence of a light.
-When negative, such experiences may include sensations of anguish, distress, a void, devastation, and vast emptiness.
-People often report seeing hellish places and things like their own rendition of "the devil."
+A near-death experience (NDE) is a profound personal experience associated with death or impending death, which researchers describe as having similar characteristics.
+When positive, which most, but not all reported experiences are, such experiences may encompass a variety of sensations including detachment from the body, feelings of levitation, total serenity, security, warmth, joy, the experience of absolute dissolution, review of major life events, the presence of a light, and seeing dead relatives.
+While there are common elements, people's experiences and their interpretations of these experiences generally reflect their cultural, philosophical, or religious beliefs.